The best tips for your first backpacking trip

 If you stay longer in one place, you should consider staying in a shared apartment or a hostel with kitchen access.
 Cooking for yourself is significantly cheaper than constantly eating in restaurants and also allows you to try local ingredients and culinary experiments.
 Shop at local markets, as prices are often lower than in supermarkets, and you simultaneously support the local economy.
 Many hostels also offer communal meals or barbecue evenings, where you can eat your fill for a small contribution and meet new people.

 Another way to save your travel budget is through free or low-cost activities.
 Research in advance about free city tours, museum days without admission, and other free events that regularly take place.
 In many places, there are also free outdoor offerings such as hikes, beaches, or city parks, which are not only beautiful but also completely free to enjoy.
-Apps and online forums can help you find insider tips and lesser-known, yet worthwhile places to explore that ignite your sense of adventure without straining your budget.
+Apps and online forums can help you find Insider tips and lesser-known, yet worthwhile places to explore that ignite your sense of adventure without straining your budget.

 Anzeige